The Four Noble Truths

 6. The entire universe (all beings)

-Systematically cultivate loving-kindness (Mettā) using phrases or visualization.
-Start with yourself, then extend outwards, gradually breaking down barriers between self/other and like/dislike.
+Systematically cultivate Mettā using phrases/visualization.
+Start self, extend outwards, breaking down self/other & like/dislike barriers.
 Aim for impartial goodwill.

 The Four Brahma-ViharasBrahmavihāra